schnatterer/rooted-graphene/README.md

 > * might be able to bypass it by pressing the power button or
 > * could try flashing the rootless variant first and then
 >   either flash/sideload the rooted variant (again) or [switch to root via OTA](#switching-between-root-and-rootless).
+> * or flash the OTA, switch partitions, flash it again.
+Then sideload the OTA on both partitions *before* flashing custom keys (see farewelltospring's [comment](https://github.com/schnatterer/rooted-graphene/issues/96#issuecomment-2986363782) in [#96](https://github.com/schnatterer/rooted-graphene/issues/96) for details).
 >
 > See [#89](https://github.com/schnatterer/rooted-graphene/issues/89) and [#96](https://github.com/schnatterer/rooted-graphene/issues/96) for details.